 Quick couplings, by design, sacrifice energy efficiency for fast and easy connection and disconnection.
 Typically, you will lose about 5 PSI with each coupling.
 If you daisy-chain four or five together — something we see occasionally in facilities trying to quickly connect a new piece of equipment into existing air lines without running new piping — you could see a loss of 20-25 PSI just in those last few feet of connection.
 Extending your piping system and installing proper drops is a much cheaper option than raising pressure for the whole plant to compensate for losses at the connection point.

 Aire Tip: Quick couplings tend to develop leaks over time as rubber seals degrade.
-Replace on a regular basis to avoid further loss of PSI at point of use.
+Replace on a regular basis to avoid further loss of PSI at point-of-use.

 Extra-Long Air Hoses